HanWelmer/Z80Compiler/syntax.md

 ##Semantics
 Multi-line comment may contain end of line comment.
 Multi-line comment may not be nested.
+The identifiers in a packageName must be in lower case.
+TODO: reorder according to syntax definition above.
 A variable must be declared before it is used.
 A function must be declared before it is used.
 An executable program must contain a "void main()" function.